-How you should part ways depends on your specific experience with your partner, and no two breakups are the same.
-It's never easy to say goodbye to someone you love—and sometimes deciding how to break up can be more difficult than dealing with these uncertain feelings to begin with.
-But when you know the end is inevitable, putting off the conversation will only make things harder for both people to put it off.
-So instead of worrying about the things that could go wrong, we asked relationship experts Sameera Sullivan and Dr. Paulette Sherman about moving on (and being fair to the people we care about).
+When you know the end is inevitable, putting off the conversation will only make things harder for both people.
+So, instead of worrying about the things that could go wrong, we asked relationship experts Sameera Sullivan and Dr. Paulette Sherman to share their advice for moving on (and being fair to the people we care about in the process).

 Ahead, our experts share advice on how to break up with a partner you still love.

 Considering a break up with someone you care about can be a difficult and painful process.
 While they may be the perfect partner on paper, it's important to come to terms with the fact that they might not be the perfect partner for you.
 And just because there aren't any major red flags or indiscretions to push your hand, that doesn't mean that two supportive individuals in a healthy relationship can't outgrow one another.
 Ultimately, if you're looking outwardly for signs to call it quits or not, chances are you won't find the answers you're looking for.
 Only reaching inward and being truthful with yourself can help guide you through this crossroad.

 If you're still struggling with hearing your intuition, there are some questions you can ask yourself.
 Do you find that you keep fighting over the same things without any growth or resolution?
 Are you finding it difficult to be your authentic self around your partner?
 Are you being pulled in different directions in life (career paths, desires to have children, life stages, lifestyle expectations, etc.) and unwilling to compromise?
 What is still keeping you in this relationship?
 If your answers seem to point to all the wrong reasons to be with someone (expectations of others, ego, habit, fears of being alone, etc.), then you may want to rethink your position.